What Is Concierge Medicine and How Is MDVIP an Alternative?

 Concierge medicine is an umbrella term used to describe a relationship between a patient and physician in which the patient pays an annual or monthly fixed fee.
 Patients pay the fee for conveniences like same-day appointments and 24/7 physician availability.

-To provide those conveniences, most concierge physicians – whether primary care physicians or medical specialists – see fewer patients or set aside days of the week when they see only their concierge service patients.
+To provide those conveniences, most concierge medicine physicians – whether primary care physicians or medical specialists – see fewer patients or set aside days of the week when they see only their concierge service patients.
 Their practices are subsidized by patient fees, which vary widely.

 Concierge Medicine Cost